About

 • It’s a great base for mimosas or bellinis, for those girls’ weekend brunches and celebrations!

-• Drizzle this over pancakes or crepes for an excellent brunch-for-dessert.
+• Drizzle this over waffles, pancakes or crepes (like these sheet pan pancakes, blueberry pancakes, overnight yeasted waffles, and French crepes) for an excellent brunch-for-dessert.

 • Soak cake layers with this rose water syrup for delicious rose flavored cakelets.

-So go ahead and elevate your drinks and desserts and snacks with this versatile, gorgeous rose syrup (or vanilla rose syrup)!
+So go ahead and elevate your drink recipes and dessert recipes with this versatile, gorgeous rose syrup (or vanilla rose syrup)!
 I can’t wait till the weather starts warming up again so that I can use this rose water syrup to make some exotic lemonades and milkshakes! 🙂

 Ginger Rose Fizz (Cocktail or Mocktail).
 Drinks that you can make with Rose syrup.